-Our particular area of interest is the simulation of semi-flexible filaments that make up the cell cytoskeleton.
-These inextensible filaments, which include microtubules and actin filaments, maintain the cell's structure, control the mechanics of the cell division process, and have aspect ratios from 10 to 10 [4].
-In vivo, actin filaments are generally bound together into networks by cross-linking proteins, the properties of which determine the viscoelastic behavior of the cytoskeleton [86, 33, 3].
-While there has been much work recently on microtubule systems [65, 76], there has yet to be, to our knowledge, a systematic study of the influence of hydrodynamic interactions on the mechanics and rheology of cross-linked actin networks.
+the cell's structure, control the mechanics of the cell division process, and have aspect ratios from 10^2 to 10^4 [11].
+In vivo, actin filaments are generally bound together into networks by cross-linking proteins, the properties of which determine the viscoelastic behavior of the cytoskeleton [12-14].
+While there has been much work recently on microtubule systems [15,16], there has yet to be, to our knowledge, a systematic study of the influence of hydrodynamic interactions on the mechanics and rheology of cross-linked actin networks.
 One of the goals of this paper is to develop an efficient numerical technique that can simulate a cross-linked network of thousands of inextensible actin filaments and take into account the filament interactions with a viscous solvent at zero Reynolds number.
-Our method not only handles the inextensibility and stiffness of the fibers robustly and efficiently, but also accounts for, in near-linear time with respect to the number of fibers, the long-ranged hydrodynamic interactions between fibers, which we show can increase the viscous modulus of the network by as much as 25%.
+Our method not only handles the inextensibility and stiffness of the fibers robustly and efficiently, but also accounts for, in near-linear time with respect to the number of fibers, the long-ranged hydrodynamic interactions between and along fibers, which we show can increase the viscous modulus of the network by as much as 25%.
 We will not consider thermal fluctuations or elastic twisting of the filaments in this work.

 Prior to the year 2000, tools for analytical analysis and numerical simulation of filaments in Stokes flow were developed in parallel by several authors.
 For slender filaments, a useful approach for both analysis and computation is to reduce the problem from three dimensions to one by assuming a certain distribution of singularities along the filament centerline.
-This approach, referred to as "slender body theory" (SBT), was first introduced by Hancock [31] and later expanded upon by Batchelor [7].
-By using the method of matched asymptotics, Keller and Rubinow were the first to derive an SBT that is uniformly accurate in the fiber slenderness ratio $\epsilon = \text{radius/length}$ [38].
-Johnson further developed the theory by adding higher order corrections and correctly treating a fiber with free ends [36], and Götz re-derived the SBT of Keller and Rubinow in a more general context, allowing him to apply the theory to Oseen's and Poisson's equations [26].
+This approach, referred to as "slender body theory" (SBT), was first introduced by Hancock [17] and later expanded upon by Batchelor [18].
+By using the method of matched asymptotics, Keller and Rubinow were the first to derive an SBT that is uniformly accurate in the fiber slenderness ratio $\epsilon = \text{radius/length [19]}$.
+Johnson further developed the theory by adding higher-order corrections and correctly treating a fiber with free ends [20], and Götz rederived the SBT of Keller and Rubinow in a more general context, allowing him to apply the theory to Oseen's and Poisson's equations [21].

-Because the SBTs of Keller and Rubinow, Johnson, and Götz are uniformly accurate in powers of $\epsilon$ , they have formed the basis of most of the more recent analysis.
-To this end, Mori et al. recently showed that these singularity solutions solve a well-posed Stokes problem with non-standard boundary conditions on the filament surface [62, 63].
-Koens and Lauga also showed that the SBT singularity solution can be recovered by matched asymptotic expansion of the full surface boundary integral formulation of Stokes flow [41].
+Because the SBTs of Keller and Rubinow, Johnson, and Götz are uniformly accurate in powers of ε , they have formed the basis of most of the more recent analysis.
+To this end, Mori et al. recently showed that these singularity solutions solve a well-posed Stokes problem with nonstandard boundary conditions on the filament surface [22,23].
+Koens and Lauga also showed that the SBT singularity solution can be recovered by matched asymptotic expansion of the full surface boundary integral formulation of Stokes flow [24].